-When it comes to protecting your health, I can fairly confidently offer these two pieces of advice: Stay off ladders and incorporate olive oil in your diet.
-The reason behind my first piece of advice is obvious, but for many, the second may not be so clear.
-After all, olive oil is oil.
+When it comes to protecting your health, I can fairly confidently offer these two pieces of advice: stay off ladders and incorporate olive oil in your diet.
+The reason behind my first piece of advice is obvious, but for many the second may not be so clear.
+After all, olive oil is just oil.
 That means it’s high in fat and calories.
 So how can it be good for you?

-Not all fat is bad (some are even good)
+Not all fat is bad (some even is good)

 In recent years, we’ve been hearing all types of terms related to fat in foods bantered about.
 Let’s get a level set on the different types of fat that we consume.
 In this post, WebMD does a great job outlining the different types of fat.
 I’ve summarizing their more extensive outline below:

-Trans fat, which has a bad reputation because like saturated fat, it can raise your cholesterol.
-Trans fat has undergone hydrogenation, a process that increases its shelf life and makes it harder so things like chips are crisper.
+Trans fat has a bad reputation because like saturated fat, it can raise your cholesterol.
+Trans fat undergoes hydrogenation, a process that increases its shelf life and makes it harder so things like chips are crisper.

-- Unsaturated fat, which remains liquid at room temperature and is produced mostly from plants.
+Unsaturated fat remains liquid at room temperature and is produced mostly from plants.
 These fats can actually improve your cholesterol.
 Subcategories of this type of fat include monounsaturated fat and polyunsaturated fat (which can further be broken into Omega-3 and -6 fatty acids).
 Monounsaturated fat can lower LDL cholesterol—the “bad” cholesterol—without affecting your HDL, or “good” cholesterol.

 Olive oil is a monounsaturated fat, so it’s got the potential to improve the bad cholesterol without negatively impacting the good cholesterol.

-But what other evidence points to olive oil improving health?
-I looked around and found several studies of the Mediterranean diet, a diet that’s rich in extra-virgin olive oil, nuts and vegetables.
+What other evidence points to olive oil improving health?
+I looked around and found several studies of the Mediterranean diet, a diet that’s rich in extra-virgin olive oil, nuts, and vegetables.

 Studies indicate that olive oil improves heart health